stanbubnoff/logmark/README.md

 ## Why?
 I needed a very simple logger without third-party dependencies, a complex configuration and with a beautiful human-readable output.

-I didn't find it.
-So, i'm wrote it.
+I didn't find it, so I wrote it.
 ## Quick start
-Install library from the npm:
+Install the library from npm:

 ``` properties
 npm install logmark
 ```